 For a partial lunar eclipse to occur, two celestial events must happen at the same time:

 - The Sun, Earth, and Moon must be aligned in almost a straight line.

-The reason why lunar eclipses do not happen every Full Moon is that the lunar orbital plane - the imaginary flat surface whose outer rim is formed by the Moon's path around Earth - runs at an angle of approximately 5 degrees to the Earth's orbital plane around the Sun (ecliptic).
+Partial lunar eclipses do not happen every Full Moon night because of the inclination of the Moon's orbital plane.
+The Moon's orbital path around the Earth is inclined at an angle of 5° to the Earth's orbital plane (ecliptic) around the Sun.
 The points where the two orbital planes meet are called lunar nodes.
-Only if the Moon appears near one of the two lunar nodes during Full Moon can a lunar eclipse be observed from the Earth's night side.